syntevo/docs/src/SmartGit/Manual/GUI/Branch/Rebase-Interactive.md

 Select the first commit that should be changed to start the interactive rebase and invoke **Rebase Interactive From** from the context menu.

-In the **Interactive Rebase** dialog, you can squash commits, reorder them using drag and drop, or edit commit messages.
+In the **Rebase Interactive** dialog, you can squash commits, reorder them using drag and drop, or edit commit messages.
 These operations will only be executed after clicking the **Rebase** button.

 In case of conflicts, the rebase operation will pause (just as it would in a normal rebase).